-In empirical research, the effects of EPL (and other labour market institutions) on labour market outcomes, employment and unemployment in particular, are typically studied in a reduced form framework, regressing the outcome variable(s) on the institutions of interest.
-This approach is structurally based on the employer-employee bargaining model of wage determination of Layard, Nickell and Jackman (1991).
+In empirical research, the effects of EPL (and other labour market institutions) on labour market outcomes, employment and unemployment in particular, are typically studied in a reduced form framework, regressing the outcome variable(s) on the institutions of interest.24 This approach is structurally based on the employer-employee bargaining model of wage determination of Layard, Nickell and Jackman (1991).
 The model distinguishes a downward sloping labour demand schedule, which is determined by product market conditions, and an upward sloping labour supply schedule, that is shaped by institutional and policy factors that are relevant in the wage bargaining process.
-Within this framework, a number of institutional determinants are potentially relevant for labour market outcomes.
-The review of Bassanini and Duval (2006) identifies and discusses the following: unemployment benefits, taxes, trade unions and collective bargaining structures, employment protection legislation, product market regulation, active labour market policies, minimum wages, incentives to labour mobility, and housing policy.
-The review of labour market policies, minimum wages, incentives to labour mobility, and housing policy.
+Within

-In contrast, the liberalization in EPL between the late 1980s and the late 1990s in the OECD countries was mostly due to liberalization of temporary contracts (OECD, 1999).
+23 In contrast, the liberalization in EPL between the late 1980s and the late 1990s in the OECD countries was mostly due to liberalization of temporary contracts (OECD, 1999).

-See e.g. Boeri et al. (2000) on the employment rate, and Amable et al. (2007) and Rovelli and Bruno (2007) on the unemployment rate.
+24 See e.g. Boeri et al. (2000) on the employment rate, and Amable et al. (2007) and Rovelli and Bruno (2007) on the unemployment rate.
 Some studies employ further control variables such as the output gap, public employment (for both, see e.g., Boeri et al., 2000), or productivity (e.g., Amable et al., 2007).
 A different way to look at the impact of EPL on labour markets is to study their effects of job and worker flows.
 Due to the lack of suitable data, we are not considering this approach in further detail.